 North Basin Approach

 Bushwhack from Cut Bank Campground or follow the park boundary to Cut Bank Ridge as described above.
 Instead of heading towards the north summit of Mad Wolf, continue on horse trails through boulder-strewn meadows towards the true summit.
 The goal here is to aim for the southernmost point of the impressive white cliff band that wraps around the entire north face of the mountain.
-At least two routes exist through these towering cliffs; caution must be taken with route finding, and both routes are Class III with enough exposure to warrant double checking all hand and foot holds.
+From here, at least two routes exist through and around these towering cliffs.
+Follow a well-worn game trail east, bypassing the most dangerous cliffs until trails climb up an obvious grassy Class II break.
+Otherwise, look for the best Class III route more directly through the cliffs.
 Fortunately, the rock is quite solid here, and keen eyes will be able to identify paths that animals and people alike have previously used to negotiate the cliffs.
 Make sure to mark your route with a cairn if you plan to return in this direction; otherwise, you are likely to spend a bunch of time along the top of the cliff band searching for the safest way down.
 Once the cliff top is gained, its a very tiring, yet straightforward Class II slog towards the summit block.
 As the summit block is neared, gain the ridge the stretches out to the east.
 From there, a short, obvious Class III gully leads safely to the summit.

 Mad Wolf Circuit